 Heronries Census nest counts are made by BTO volunteers, including birdwatchers, reserve wardens, landowners and foresters.
 Help from people with special access to private or remote heronries is especially welcome.

 Coverage is coordinated through a network of regional organisers who match heronries to counters and try to avoid double counting.
-The first step in contributing to the Heronries Census is to use the 'Register' button to contact your BTO Regional Representative.
-If you just want to make a general enquiry, or pass on some information, please email herons [at] bto.org.
+The first step in contributing to the Heronries Census is to check the known vacant sites map, and select a square in order to contact the BTO Heronries Census Regional Organiser for that square.
+If you just want to make a general enquiry, or pass on some information, you can use the map to contact the relevant RO, or alternatively email herons [at] bto.org.

 Even if no nest count can be made, a report indicating whether or not the heronry is in use, and if so by which species, is valuable for monitoring.